Mohassann/Automatic-Topic-Detection/README.md

 3. Clustering (Purity and NMI)

 we reported the average mean of each of the metrics.
+**It is important to note for the evaluation we also need to read a golden label file for each dataset, each line is the class label of one document.**

 **For Computing topic coherence, Wikipedia dump dataset is needed to score word pairs using term co-occurrence in the paper [Automatic Evaluation of Topic Coherence](https://dl.acm.org/doi/10.5555/1857999.1858011).
 Here, we calculate the pointwise mutual information (PMI) of each word pair, estimated from the entire corpus of over 1M English Wikipedia articles.
 Using a sliding window of 10-words to identify co-occurrence, we computed the PMI of all a given word pairs.
 [Wikipedia dataset](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2) [Pre processing of the Wikipedia dataset](https://github.com/Mohassann/Automatic-Topic-Detection/blob/main/STTM/Wikipedia%20Pre-Processing/process_wiki.py) which was provided by [qiang](https://github.com/qiang2100/STTM/)**